coastalcph/CopyrightLLMs/README.md

     save_path=./gpt-outputs
 ```

-The codebase also supports saving the results to WandB by adding 'save/_strategy=WANDB' as an argument.
+The codebase also supports saving the results to WandB by adding 'save_strategy=WANDB' as an argument.
 Before running you also need to export your wandb key or be logged in to wandb.

 ## How to Cite